ibm-cloud-architecture/refarch-caseportal-app/README.md

 # Case Inc Portal App
-In this project we are presenting how to develop an Angular 5 single page application using a Test Driven Development approach.
-The Back end For Front component is done using nodejs / expressjs.
-The code is under server folder.
+In this project we are presenting how to develop an Angular 6 single page application using a Test Driven Development approach.
+The Back end For Front component is done using nodejs / expressjs and is used to serve the HTML and javascript for the browser and the user access the server URL.
+The BFF code is under server folder.

 *This project is part of the 'IBM Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration) and implements the 'cloud native' web application with a set of features to demonstrate all the use case for hybrid cloud, cognitive and analytics.
 It should be considered as an internal portal application for CASE Inc internal staff to access a set of internal features.*

-Update 08/21/2018
+Update 09/14/2018

 ## Target audiences

 The main target of this project and all the related content is developer, who wants to get a concrete implementation that is more than a simple hello world or a light proof of concepts as it covers:
   * Classical Angular 5 single page application served by a nodejs app.
 We tried to add some tricks we are discovering on Angular.
-  * Implement the back end for front end logic inside the nodejs, expressjs middleware framework
+  * Implement the back end for front end logic inside the nodejs, expressjs middleware framework.
   * How to use a [Test Driven Development](./docs/tdd.md) approach for Angular app development.
   * How to access API defined in API Connect and deploy on API gateway on premise or on ICP
   * How to integrate with secure gateway when deployed on public cloud to access on-premise servers
-  * How to package all this as docker image
+  * How to package as a docker image
   * How to define helm chart for IBM Cloud Private and kubernetes cluster deployment.

 ## Table of Contents